Language-Guided Reinforcement Learning for Hard Attention in Few-Shot Learning: Methodology

-After calculation of the three losses, i.e. the policy loss, the baseline loss and the contrastive learning loss, the total loss to be minimized is calculated as:
+After calculating the three losses—RL loss, baseline loss, and contrastive learning loss—the total loss to be minimized is computed as:

+where $\alpha$, $\beta$, and $\gamma$ are hyperparameters to control the contribution of their corresponding loss term. \s{ To enhance training stability and performance, we first partially train the CL module and baseline classifier together before introducing the RL module.
+This joint training phase provides a robust initial structure for both modules, reducing overfitting and enabling effective adaptation during later stages with the RL module.
+Specifically, the CL module is trained on random patches from the dataset to develop foundational representations, while the baseline classifier is trained concurrently on these embeddings to minimize classification loss.
+Once integrated with the RL module, the CL and baseline classifier are updated with lower learning rates for smoother convergence.Additionally, a fixed pre-trained VLM is employed to get \b{$R^2_k$ in equation \eqref{eq_rew}. }}

-where $\alpha$, $\beta$, and $\gamma$ are hyperparameters to control the contribution of their corresponding loss term.
-The pseudo-code of the proposed FewXAT framework is presented in Algorithm \ref{alg:algorithm}.
-In summary, a batch of few-shot tasks is firstly sampled and the training data, including both support set and query set, is given to the agent, $K$ steps are completed, and the reward $R_k$ is calculated in each step $k$ of the method.
-The output of the agent is the coordinated of the three \br{patches}.
-Using the output of the agent, the \br{new train set including samples with the attentive regions} is created and the loss of baseline is found using this new set.
-Then, the CL loss is computed using the output embedding of the contrastive learning network on the data and its augmentation.
-Having the three losses, the total loss is calculated, and all the three networks are updated.
-This process is repeated for a defined number of \textbf{episodes} until the three networks are trained.
+\b{The pseudo-code for the proposed LaHA framework is presented in Algorithm 1 of the Appendix.
+In brief, a batch of few-shot tasks is sampled, and the training data, including both the support and query sets, is provided to the agent.
+The agent completes $K$ steps, with the reward $R_k$ calculated at each step.
+The agent outputs the coordinates of the $N_a$ selected patches.
+Using these coordinates, a new training set is constructed, incorporating graphs of the attentive regions.
+The baseline loss is then computed based on this new set.
+The contrastive learning loss is calculated using the output embeddings from the contrastive learning network, applied to both the original data and its augmentation.
+After calculating the three losses, the total loss is derived, and all the trainable networks are updated.
+This process is repeated for a predefined number of \textit{episodes} until the three networks converge.
+During training, the RL module, CL module, and FSL baseline with the lightweight GNN are trainable, while the VLM operates in inference mode without being trained.
+At inference, only the trained policy network, GNN, and FSL baseline remain, meaning the VLM is not required during the test phase.
+This results in significantly fewer parameters compared to training.
+Moreover, in some scenarios, the FSL baseline may require retraining without modifying the RL module.
+For example, in continual learning, where new classes are introduced over time, the RL module’s learned strategy for selecting informative regions remains valid, while the FSL baseline needs to be updated to incorporate new categories.
+Similarly, if the FSL baseline is deployed in a new dataset with the same type of objects but different categories, retraining it without modifying the RL module can improve generalization.
+Since LaHA processes only the most informative regions rather than full images, it significantly reduces computational demands in these scenarios while maintaining interpretability and improving performance. \s{This design balances performance, efficiency, and interpretability.}}